GrahamDumpleton/mod_wsgi/docs/user-guides/access-control-mechanisms.rst

 Apache Group Authorisation
 --------------------------

-As compliment to the authentication provider mechanism, mod_wsgi 2.0 also provides a mechanism for implementing group authorisation using the Apache 'Require' directive.
+As complement to the authentication provider mechanism, mod_wsgi also provides a mechanism for implementing group authorisation using the Apache 'Require' directive.
 To use this in conjunction with an inbuilt Apache authentication provider such as a password file, the following Apache